weynandk/info_threefold/src/README.md

 The current approach of many governments and countries is to cut the Internet into pieces by limiting its accessibility and enforcing regulations.
 We need an internet that protects our digital freedom and fair access to global information for everyone, everywhere.

-ThreeFold Network’s internet is a peer-to-peer internet - owned by the users.
+ThreeFold's internet is a peer-to-peer internet - owned by the users.
 All the technology of this new internet is open-source and the whole experience is built around the fundamentals of a peer-to-peer network.
 On this new internet, everyone owns their data and experiences - digital freedom.

-## A GREEN INTERNET | FOR our PLANET
+## A GREEN INTERNET | FOR OUR PLANET

 The current internet consumes about 10% of global energy production.
 With the imminent boom of emerging technologies such as Blockchain, Internet of Things, Virtual Reality, Artificial Intelligence and 5G, the Internet’s energy consumption is expected to increase exponentially.

 The current industry solutions focuses on increasing the use of renewable energies to power data centers.
 However this is not a viable solution as data centers consume enormous amounts of energy.
 Therefore, a new solution that can drastically reduce the global internet’s energy consumption is needed.

-The ThreeFold Network is the first true peer-to-peer Internet.
+ThreeFold brings the world the first true peer-to-peer Internet.
 It uses pioneering technologies that remove the need for centralized and power-hungry data centers, consumes 90% less energy, and uses 90% less international fiber network capacity.

-## New To ThreeFold?
+## NEW TO THREEFOLD?

 Check out this video on how it all started and what we have accomplished already.